xuqi2024/openflexure-microscope/docs/c270_preparation.md

 >!
 Work in a dust-free area

 * Place the camera board with the lens facing down
-* Unscrew two screws holding the lens mount to the camera board, using a [#1 Philips screwdriver]{qty:1}
+* Unscrew two screws holding the lens mount to the camera board, using a [#0 Phillips screwdriver]{qty:1}
-* Save both screws for mounting to the Openflexure optics module
+* Save both screws for mounting the camera if you are using an Openflexure RMS optics module.
+These screws are different from the others
 * Turn the camera board over
 * Hold the lens assembly and carefully pull it from the board{note: it is held with double-sided tape and requires a little force to remove}
 * Retain the lens assembly if you are going to use the basic optics module with a lens spacer